asa-nerd/scoresystem/Readme.md

 The GUI of the host application allows the configuration of the port number, shows the IP address used as the URL in the browsers of the client tablets, and offers settings to rename incoming OSC messages while translating them to WebSockets.
 A benefit is that it allows using the host not only to convert from OSC to WebSockets but also to translate incoming commands according to the demands of a project.
 A learn-function traces all incoming OSC messages and displays them in a list.
 This is believed to facilitate the process of configuration if a renaming of given the messages encodings becomes necessary.

+### Display for the performers
+The display for the performers is shown in fullscreenmode on any web-browser.
+CSS styling creates a floating and centered GUI that is adaptive to different display sizes and resolutions.
+Vector graphics were programmed using the Snap.svg library  making the display independent of resolution and generative.

 ```javascript
 socket.onmessage = function(msg){
 	var messJSON = JSON.parse(msg.data);